Updated for the 2026 Immigration Rules

 What is the ILR calculator UK and how does it work?

 An ILR calculator UK is an online tool that checks whether you meet the time-based requirements for Indefinite Leave to Remain.
 You select your visa route, enter the date your qualifying leave began and your total days absent from the UK.
-The tool then calculates your qualifying period completion date, earliest application date under the 28-day concession at CR 1.2(a), and whether your absences are within the permitted limits for your specific route.
+The tool then calculates your qualifying period completion date, your earliest application date under the 28-day concession at CR 1.2(a), and whether your absences are within the permitted limits for your specific route.

 How do I calculate my ILR eligibility?